India Omnichannel Retail Platform Market: Complete Guide for Mid-Market Store Chains 2026

 ESL systems address this challenge by ensuring that all locations receive price updates simultaneously.
 When head office initiates a promotional campaign or adjusts prices due to GST changes, all store locations update automatically within minutes.

 This capability is particularly crucial during festival seasons when Indian retailers run complex promotional campaigns across multiple product categories.
 ESLs enable sophisticated promotional strategies like time-based discounts, bundle pricing, and location-specific promotions while maintaining complete price accuracy.
+In 2026, ESLs also support dynamic pricing based on local demand and competition.

 Unified Order Management Systems